-We jump down to verse nine, and it says, “You know the generous grace of our Lord Jesus Christ, though He was rich, for your sakes He became poor, so that by His poverty He could make you rich.”
+Jump down to verse nine.
+It says, “You know the generous grace of our Lord Jesus Christ.
+Though he was rich, yet for your sakes he became poor, so that by his poverty he could make you rich” (NLT).
 You see, what this verse tells us, it shows us a glimpse of what it means to truly have our motivation right.
 This church in Macedonia, they didn’t care that they didn’t have anything.
 They heard of a need, they heard of a way that they could get involved, and that they could minister where God was working.
-So what they did is, they kept giving and they kept giving.
-Out of their poverty they gave.
+So what they did is, they kept giving and giving out of their poverty they gave.
 So you see, sometimes when we pray for boldness, it’s not just the courage to talk to somebody about God.
-Sometimes boldness means giving a number that God—“there’s no way that I could possibly afford that number.”
+Sometimes boldness means giving an amount to God—“that there’s no way you can possibly afford that amount.”

-Well, you know something?
-If you were in conversation with God, my challenge is, if you spend time praying and talking to God and He convicts you, “Hey, I want you to support this ministry, and I want you to support by giving of your time.”
+If you were in conversation with God, my challenge is, if you spend time praying and talking to God, and He convicts you, “Hey, I want you to support this ministry, and I want you to support by giving of your time.”
 If you do that, God will help you to be able to afford that time.
 He will help you carve that time out of your schedule.
-And if God gives you a number and says, “I want you to give $10,000,” and you’re like, “I don’t have $10,000!
+And if God gives you a number, and says, “I want you to give $10,000,” and you’re like, “I don’t have $10,000!
 How can I give $10,000?”
 Well, you know what?
 God will help you give $10,000 if you allow Him to work through you.
 You see, it is God who convicts, it is God who is in charge of the church, and it is God who builds the church.
 All of this is God, but He chooses to use us.
-One of my favorite Bible passages is in I Corinthians 1 where it says that God chooses to use the weak things of the world to shame the strong, and the foolish things of the world to shame the wise.
+One of my favorite Bible passages is in 1 Corinthians 1:27, where it says that God chooses to use the weak things of the world to shame the strong, and the foolish things of the world to shame the wise.

-So God can use us in our “not enough.”
+God can use us in our “not enough.”
 He can use us when we don’t have it figured out.
-So boldness sometimes looks like the willingness to step out and to do what God has asked us to do.
+Boldness sometimes looks like the willingness to step out and to do what God has asked us to do.
 My question for you is, Where do you stand in this picture?
-This baby Christian church, their whole focus was on sharing God’s love, and regardless of the cost they wanted people to know about Jesus.
-So because of that they prayed for boldness when they got in trouble.
-And because of that, Barnabas becomes this amazing man who, when God convicts him, he sells his property and gives all the money to the poor.
-As a result, later on in the book of Acts he does amazing things with his life—not for the fanfare, not to get accolades, but because that’s Who he cared about.
+This baby Christian church, their whole focus was on sharing God’s love, and regardless of the cost, they wanted people to know about Jesus.
+So because of that, they prayed for boldness when they got into trouble.
+And because of that, Barnabas became this amazing man who, when God convicted him, he sold his property and gave all the money to the poor.
+As a result, later on in the book of Acts, he did amazing things with his life—not for the fanfare, not to get accolades, but because that’s Who he cared about.
 He cared about God and doing what God had done.